Case study · 6 min read

 Adam Norton · 2 June 2026

-The root mass was dense enough that it had completely stopped flow.
-The roots had entered through at least three separate joint failures along the pipe run.
-The terracotta was original to the building, likely installed when the block was built in the 1930s.
+The root mass had completely stopped flow and had entered through at least three separate joint failures along the pipe run.
+The terracotta was original to the building, installed when the block was built in the 1930s.

 Signs your drain needs replacing, not just clearing

-- The same drain blocks repeatedly.
-Jetting or clearing only buys a few months before it returns.
+- Recurring blockages returning within months despite professional clearing.
 The roots keep coming back because the pipe still has openings.

 - CCTV shows cracks or collapse in the pipe wall.
 Not just root entry at a single joint, but structural damage to the pipe itself.

-- Multiple sections of the same run are affected.
-Not just one entry point, but damage along the length of the pipe.
+- Multiple damage points in the same drain run.
+Not one entry point but failures along the length of the pipe.

 If you are seeing the first sign, a CCTV drain inspection is the next step.
-The camera shows exactly what condition the pipe is in, where the damage is, and whether a targeted repair or a full replacement is the better option.
+The camera shows exactly what condition the pipe is in, where the damage is, and whether a targeted repair or a full replacement is the right call.

 Frequently asked